-Figure 2: Filter curve plot for FSS Receive Filter Response vs. Frequency Graphical representation of the filter described in R0-IPM-01(b)(ii) or 96.17(b)(2)
+Figure 2: Filter curve plot for FSS Receive Filter Response vs. Frequency

-R0-IPM-02: Protection of Existing Operators in the 3650-3700 MHz Band [Ref-2 96.21, Ref-13]
+R0-IPM-02: Protection of Existing Operators in the 3650-3700 MHz Band [Ref-2, 96.21]

 - a.
 Grandfathered Wireless Broadband Licensees shall be granted Incumbent User status consistent with sections 90.1307 and 90.1338.
-Notwithstanding this status, Grandfathered Wireless Broadband Licensees shall not cause harmful interference to federal Incumbent Users and grandfathered FSS earth stations consistent with the rules governing Citizens Broadband Radio Service operators in this part. - Incumbent User protections for a Grandfathered Wireless Broadband Licensee shall only apply within its Grandfathered Wireless Protection Zone. - ii.
+Notwithstanding this status, Grandfathered Wireless Broadband Licensees shall not cause harmful interference to federal Incumbent Users and grandfathered FSS earth stations consistent with the rules governing Citizens Broadband Radio Service operators in this part. - i.
+Incumbent User protections for a Grandfathered Wireless Broadband Licensee shall only apply within its Grandfathered Wireless Protection Zone. - ii.
 Incumbent User protections for a Grandfathered Wireless Broadband Licensee shall only apply to Grandfathered Wireless Protection Zones around base or fixed stations that are registered in ULS on or before April 17, 2015 and constructed, in service, and fully compliant with the rules in Part 90, subpart Z as of April 17, 2016.
 Grandfathered Wireless Protection Zones will [shall] be reduced in geographic area and/or applicable frequency range if portions of the protected network fail to meet the above criteria after April 17, 2016.
 Grandfathered Wireless Protection Zones will [shall] not be defined for subscriber units operated by Grandfathered Wireless Broadband Licensees, regardless of whether they have been registered in ULS.

 - iii.
 Grandfathered Wireless Protection Zones must [shall] be registered in the SAS for these protections to apply. - b.
 Grandfathered Wireless Broadband Licensees may operate within their Grandfathered Wireless Protection Zones and operational frequencies consistent with the technical rules in Part 90, subpart Z, consistent with the transition period set forth in sections 90.1307 and 90.1338. - c.
 Grandfathered Wireless Broadband Licensees and Citizens Broadband Radio Service users must [shall] protect authorized grandfathered FSS earth stations in the 3650-3700 MHz band, consistent with the existing protection criteria in part 90, subpart Z until the last Grandfathered Wireless Broadband Licensee's license expires within the protection area defined for a particular grandfathered FSS earth station.
 Thereafter, the protection criteria in section 96.17 applicable to FSS earth stations in the 3600-3700 MHz band shall apply. - R1-IPM-01: Protection of Federal Incumbent Users from CBSDs operating in the 3550-3650 band [Ref-2, 96.15] - a.
-CBSDs and End User Devices must [shall] not cause harmful interference to and must accept interference from federal Incumbent Users authorized to operate in the 3550-3700 MHz band and below 3550 MHz.16 - b.
+CBSDs and End User Devices must [shall] not cause harmful interference to and must accept interference from federal Incumbent Users authorized to operate in the 3550-3700 MHz band and below 3550 MHz.8 - b.
 The SAS shall only authorize the use of CBSDs consistent with information on federal frequency use obtained from an approved ESC, except as provided in this section. - c.
 For Category A CBSDs, Exclusion Zones shall be maintained along the Coastline, as shown at ntia.doc.gov/category/3550-3650-mhz.
 Exclusion Zones shall also be maintained around federal radiolocation sites as set forth at ntia.doc.gov/category/3550-3650-mhz.
 The Zones shall be updated if and when NTIA notifies the Commission in writing if the list of protected federal radiolocation sites is updated.
 Exclusion Zones shall be maintained and enforced until one or more ESCs are approved and used by at least one SAS, in accordance with section 96.67.
 Thereafter, Exclusion Zones shall be converted to Protection Zones. - i.
-Category A CBSDs may be authorized by an approved SAS in geographic areas outside of Exclusion Zones before an ESC is approved. - ii.
-Once an ESC is approved and used by at least one SAS, Category A CBSDs may only be authorized consistent with information on federal frequency use provided to the SAS by an approved ESC. - iii.
-Category B CBSDs may only be authorized consistent with information on the presence of a signal from a federal system provided to the SAS by an approved ESC.
-[Ref-2, 96.45b]
+Category A CBSDs may be authorized by an approved SAS in geographic areas outside of Exclusion Zones before an ESC is approved.

-16 The FCC rules do not explicitly state how far below 3550 MHz that federal Incumbent Users must be protected.
+8 The FCC rules do not explicitly state how far below 3550 MHz that federal Incumbent Users must be protected.
 However, primary federal allocations extend to 3100 MHz